When approaching prospects about why they should do business with you, there are a few important things to consider.

 “During our decade-plus here serving this community, we’ve seen it all.
 We handle new claims daily, and we’ve seen them all—everything from glass repairs to auto fatalities and everything in between.
 We never know whose day it will be to have a claim, but we do know bad things happen to good people, and new claims come in daily.
 When it’s YOUR turn to have a claim, our promise is that you’ll be properly protected, and we’ll be here locally to help you through it.”

 So, what is your Unique Selling Proposition?
 Or Value Statement?
 Write it out and use it all day long.

 To summarize the Core 4, when I’m talking to prospects, I ask:

 “If I could put you with the #1 insurance company in America, increase your coverage, personally provide world-class service from our local agency and do it all for the same or less than you’re paying now…would there be ANY reason you wouldn’t at least want to see that proposal?”

 Craft your “Core 4 pitch” today and USE IT!

 And don’t forget to broadcast from Radio Station WIIFM (What’s In It For Me).
 At the end of the day, that’s all the person you’re talking to cares about, as it should be.
 It’s your mission to demonstrate immense value so they know exactly what’s in it for them.
-I promise that your value statement and “Core 4” will do that.
+I promise that emphasizing your core values with your value statement and the “Core 4” you’ll do that.